StreetCodeAcademy/programming-fundamentals/python-curriculum/Reeborg/Reeborg Lite Reader.md

 ![enter image description here](https://lh3.googleusercontent.com/r-Z9hJCCjcGm5CjSZnzmDAqDqZOjbRBEvMU-CJpUvgoK_iorGZEKzYVK96HW0G1ycmdUbdKkPPt1)

 You will now be in the exercise called Alone.
 Each of the Reeborg worlds gives you various tasks to code up and have Reeborg perform.
 **IMPORTANT: Do not start with Alone.
-Use the click down bar in the top right corner to go to the Home 1 exercise to start!**.
+Use the click down bar in the top right corner to go to the Home 1 exercise to start!**
   ![enter image description here](https://lh3.googleusercontent.com/C_yQzUMv_HMBeerKn81UyP1vXtxwCAzgB5U_vNhBPyxSzyvY96Eb_4J2lBkcop54g7O7Z00F17f1)

 You can now code away in the right hand area, your coding space.